benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/Roadmap.md

 ## Refactor Playground to work with new serialization

 # ONGOING
-Playground can send and receive layouts but there's still a few issues with serialization A debug/verbose serializer needs to be implemented in order to fix the remaining bugs
+## Refactor EPView so they work like Android ViewGroup
+## Implement EPView playground

 # NEXT
-## Refactor EPView so they work like Android ViewGroup
-ELayoutRef de/serialization needs to be implemented and called (never used atm)

 ## Implement Android Playground

 # MAYBE